Coronavirus (COVID-19): the policing response and what you need to know

 Staying up to date

-- New public health regulations have granted police additional powers to enforce restrictions in line with the Government’s COVID-19 advice.
-This includes the requirement to close businesses and premises, and enforce restrictions on movement and gatherings.
-Read the Government’s guidance on what you can and cannot do.
+- Public health regulations have granted police additional powers to enforce restrictions in line with the Government’s COVID-19 advice.
+This includes enforcing restrictions on specified gatherings.
+Find out more about the current coronavirus (COVID-19) restrictions.

 - We are following national guidance set by the College of Policing to ensure we are using powers consistency.